thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 └───────────────────────────┘                      └───────────────────────────┘
 ```

 The name of a migration file is prefixed with a UTC timestamp.
-That way, the Knex migration system can identify and order the migrations based on when they files were created.
+That way, the Knex migration system can identify and order the migrations based on when the files were created and what tables they affect.

-Here's an example of a Knex migration file.
+Here's an example what the contents of the `20160621141318_artists.js` migration file might look like.

 ```javascript
 'use strict';